 “Where can I see them?”

 Northern lights can be seen in an area around the north geomagnetic pole called the auroral zone.
-This zone includes for example the northern parts of Fennoscandia, Iceland, and parts of Greenland and northern Canada.
-Northern Norway in particular is a popular place to travel to see the aurora since even in the north, the coastal regions have mild winter temperatures.
+This zone includes for example the northern parts of Fennoscandia, Iceland, parts of Greenland, northern Canada, and parts of Alaska.
+Northern Norway in particular is a popular place to travel to see the aurora since even in the north, the coastal regions have relatively mild winter temperatures.
 Here, however, the cloud cover can often become an obstacle for seeing the aurora and some people prefer to travel a bit inland to get away from the clouds, even though the colder temperatures require a bit warmer equipment.

 “When can I see them?”